repaygithub/cactus/docs/Internationalization/Getting Started.md

 } // Welcome, CS Human!
 ```

 Notice that we told `I18nText` that we wanted to get the `welcome-message` translation, but we didn't use an `I18nSection` component.
-This means the controller will look for the global translation.
+This means the controller will look for the translation in the default section "global".
 We also made use of the `args` prop to pass an object that contains the value for the `user` variable in the translation.
 But what if we had used a section?
 Let's check it out:

 ```jsx
 // index.js